tadaspetra/agora/call_summary/GUIDE.md

 }
 ```
 ## End Transcription
-To end the transcription, we use a similar function to starting, except we must pass the Task ID and the Builder Token to the API call.
+To end the transcription, we use a function similar to the starting function.
+This function will be called `stopTranscription` and requires us to pass the Task ID and the Builder Token to stop the Real-Time Transcription service.

 ```dart
 Future<void> stopTranscription() async {